dmcilvaney/ms-tpm-20-ref/Samples/ARM32-FirmwareTPM/README.md

 ## Extra Installation Steps

-The secure firmware utilizes the OpTEE implementation of the Global Platform specifications.
-The OpTEE project is not duplicated in this repository but is obtained directly from the public release.
-The build of OpTEE is based on a native Linux build however the following installation steps allow OpTEE to be built under Windows using WSL.
+The secure firmware utilizes the OP-TEE implementation of the Global Platform specifications.
+The OP-TEE project is not duplicated in this repository but is obtained directly from the public release.
+The build of OP-TEE is based on a native Linux build, however the following installation steps allow OP-TEE to be built under Windows using WSL.
 Only the optee_os repository is relevant for trusted firmware use - the optee_client & optee_linuxdriver repositories are integration components for Linux and can serve as a reference for the Windows equivalent components.
 Note that optee_linuxdriver is GPL.